2019/20 Woodford Folk Festival

 - Stallholders who are willing to create a striking and visually beautiful stall.

-- Stallholders who are honest, reliable and believe in the festival’s ethos.
+- Stallholders who are honest, reliable and believe in the festival’s ethos and universal kindness.

 - Stallholders who have $20 million Public Liability Insurance.